LiminLi-xjtu/CoupleVAE/README.md

 # CoupleVAE

-This is the official Implementation for our paper:
+This is a PyTorch implementation for our paper:

 CoupleVAE: coupled variational autoencoders for predicting perturbational single-cell RNA sequencing data